NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 	gdc-client upload -m manifest.yml -t token --delete

-## Recurrent transfers of very large datasets over high-speed networks
+## Recurrent Transfers of Very Large Datasets over High-speed Networks

-Institutions that regularly transfer very large volumes of data between the GDC and a geographically remote location over gigabit+ networks may benefit from using the UDT mode of the GDC Data Transfer Tool. **UDT mode** is an advanced feature that uses [UDT](http://udt.sourceforge.net/), or User Datagram Protocol (UDP)-based Data Transfer, instead of the ubiquitous [Transmission Control Protocol (TCP) protocol](https://tools.ietf.org/html/rfc793).
-Please <a href="https://gdc-dev.nci.nih.gov/gdc-help-desk-submit-inquiry">contact the GDC Helpdesk</a> if you are interested in learning more about this feature.
+Institutions that regularly transfer very large volumes of data between GDC facilities (located in Chicago, IL, USA) and a geographically remote location over gigabit+ networks may benefit from using the UDT mode of the GDC Data Transfer Tool. **UDT mode** is an advanced feature that uses [UDT](http://udt.sourceforge.net/), or User Datagram Protocol (UDP)-based Data Transfer, instead of the ubiquitous [Transmission Control Protocol (TCP) protocol](https://tools.ietf.org/html/rfc793).
+Please <a href="https://gdc.nci.nih.gov/gdc-help-desk-submit-inquiry">contact the GDC Helpdesk</a> if you are interested in learning more about this feature.

 ## Troubleshooting